HackerStallions/Writeups/FE_CTF2022/button-less/button-less.md

     }
 ```

 Continuing from there the goal was to identify how the input data flowed though the input processing.
-This turned out to be a lot of copy paste, searching and general hard work.
+This turned out to be a lot of copy-paste, searching and general hard work.
 No tooling available for this, yet.
 In the end the renames had these marked up:
 ```json
         "n1071": "shiftin",